Swislok-Dev/js-project-frontend/README.md

 This is an app that let's users create a space to show off the kind of guitars they have or just have a general interest in.

+## App Instructions

+First start the rails server, then use the following command to open the page in a browser

+- `open index.html`

 ## Usage

 First choose a username and that will act as a login for later logins as well which will save guitars that have been posted and deleted by the user.